Menstrual cup in a white sink with blood

 Pregnancy

-Brown period blood could be a sign of implantation bleeding, a type of light bleeding or spotting that happens very early in a pregnancy.
-Implantation bleeding is caused by the fertilized egg cell coming into contact with blood cells in the uterus lining as it implants into the uterine wall.
-Not everyone gets implantation bleeding, but if you do, it will usually occur 10 to 14 days after conception.
+Brown period blood could be a sign of implantation bleeding, a type of light bleeding or spotting that is thought to happen very early in a pregnancy — although the evidence for this phenomenon is limited.
+Implantation bleeding is thought to be caused by the fertilized egg cell coming into contact with blood cells in the uterus lining as it implants into the uterine wall.
+Implantation bleeding is thought to occur around 10 to 14 days after conception.
 Some other early pregnancy signs include cramps, swollen breasts, nausea, and vomiting.

 Whether you’re trying to get pregnant or want to avoid it, it’s a good idea to keep track of your periods.
 While there are plenty of period trackers out there, Natural Cycles is a temperature-based app that learns the pattern of your unique cycle so you can plan or prevent pregnancy naturally.
 You’ll also learn all about your own menstrual health and can track changes you experience throughout the cycle.